-The Eastman Wind Ensemble is both America’s first leading wind ensemble.
+The Eastman Wind Ensemble is both America’s first and leading wind ensemble.
 Its core of about 50 performers includes undergraduate and graduate students from The Eastman School of Music

 Frederick Fennell first formulated the general concept of the wind ensemble at Eastman nearly 65 years ago.
 Under his leadership the group became known as the pioneering force in the symphonic wind band movement in the United States and abroad.
 A. Clyde Roller served as conductor between 1962 and 1964, continuing the tradition established by Fennell.
 Donald Hunsberger became conductor in 1965 and led the ensemble for 37 years to international prominence.
 The ensemble’s current director, Mark Davis Scatterday, was introduced as the fourth conductor of this prestigious group during the EWE’s 50th anniversary celebration on February 8, 2002.